 As inflation cranked up post-pandemic, gas prices skyrocketed, hitting a record high in 2022.

-The nonprofit federation of motor clubs AAA already reported that due to the increase in oil prices, the national average for a gallon of regular gasoline has risen by eight cents to $3.66.
+The Nonprofit Federation of Motor Clubs AAA reported that the national average for a gallon of regular gasoline has risen by eight cents to $3.66 due to increased oil prices.
 A gallon is still 41 cents cheaper than last year, but analysts predict that prices may continue to increase shortly and negatively impact the sector.

 However, while fuel is an especially critical commodity in transport, gas prices are not the only volatile expense that logistics companies must watch out for.
 Parts and labor costs continue to rise, creating significant financial challenges in maintaining fleets.